Saint Mary's Newsroom / Campus NotesWinona Campus Newsletter

 Pinocchio is a production of Tout à Trac in co-production with Place des Arts and Tennessee Performing Arts Center.

 This activity is made possible by the voters of Minnesota through a Minnesota State Arts Board Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.

-A Page in History programs are made possible, in part, through a grant from the Xcel Energy Foundation and in partnership with the Winona County Historical Society.
+Page Series community programs are made possible, in part, through a grant from the Xcel Energy Foundation.